happysingh23828/SAGY-Android-Application/README.md

 * Complain facility will be provided to the users
 * Dashboard showing the overall report about the number of villages adopted , institution associated and the progress of the village.

-# Best Minor Project uploaded on Collge's Youtube Channel.
+# Best Minor Project || Demo uploaded on College's Youtube Channel.
 https://www.youtube.com/watch?v=6zNum28A8YM&t=7s

 # Demo of  App